 ‘“Go in this your might”’

-These words from God to Gideon should encourage anyone who considers themselves ordinary, even weak, and perhaps not of much use.
-Gideon saw himself like that, but God had plans for him, including a commendation written in the New Testament over 1000 years later that lists him amongst those ‘who, through faith… from weakness were made strong’(Hebrews 11:33-34).
-In many ways Gideon was very ordinary, perhaps flawed even (remaining so if you read his whole story) just like us, mixed, but through imperfect yet faithful obedience to his calling he was enabled to do something useful under God’s mighty hand.
+These words from God to Gideon should encourage anyone who considers themselves ordinary, even weak, and perhaps of not much use.
+Gideon saw himself like that, but God had plans for him, including a commendation written in the New Testament over 1000 years later, which lists him amongst those ‘who, through faith… from weakness were made strong’(Hebrews 11:33-34).
+In many ways Gideon was very ordinary, perhaps even flawed (remaining so if you read his whole story), just like us, mixed, yet through imperfect but faithful obedience to his calling he was enabled to do something useful under God’s mighty hand.

 Gideon was an Israelite living in troubled times.
 God’s people had entered their promised land but they ‘did that which was evil’(Judges 6:1), in particular bowing to ‘“the gods of the Amorites”’(Judges 6:10).
 As a result they’d been ‘brought very low’(Judges 6:6), plagued by Midianite raids.
 Gideon had resorted to ‘beating out wheat in the winepress, to hide it from the Midianites’(Judges 6:11).
 Moreover, he saw himself as from a frail family and ‘“the least in my father’s house”’(Judges 6:15).

 But God had started with such material before.
 Moses seriously doubted that he could be used effectively by God, saying, ‘“Who am I…?”’(Exodus 3:11) and, ‘“I am not eloquent”’(Exodus 4:10).
 Later God would start with such material again.
 Jeremiah had similar misgivings to Moses, exclaiming, ‘“I don’t know how to speak; for I am a child”’(Jeremiah 1:6).
 So this is how God can start with any of us, ordinary, weak and flawed as we might be.